On average 5,000 people, mostly Jews, were gassed and killed at Auschwitz every single day. Five thousand each day.

 In the second half of 1941, the Nazis cemented their “Final Solution” and decided to literally destroy the entire Jewish race one by one.
 Unfortunately, the Nazis plan was absolutely working.
 Beginning in 1942, Auschwitz operated as a death factory.
 Auschwitz was the biggest, most notorious concentration camp in the Nazi system and the center for the mass extermination of the Jewish population of Europe.

 Located in southern Poland, it took its name from the nearby town of Oswiecim (Auschwitz in German), situated about 50 kilometers west of Krakow.
 Ironically, the bus ride to Oswiecim was quite beautiful.
 Lush green hills and valleys, cute homes… I can only imagine how this was for those being carted off like cattle to the hell that awaited them.
+If you plan to visit, read more about how to get to Auschwitz from Krakow.

 This was the site of the systematic murder of over a million innocent people—90% of them Jews from every corner of Europe.
 Apart from the majority who were killed upon arrival to the camp, the harsh work requirements, combined with poor nutrition and hygiene, led to high death rates among the rest of the prisoners.
 Painful, debilitating medical experiments were also conducted on prisoners including women and children by Josef Mengele.
 Walking around the brick former Polish army barracks was quite surreal.
 We’ve seen so many images of Auschwitz on film and in photographs that it really felt like I was on a Hollywood movie set.
 It was so hard for my brain to accept that this was real life for all those innocent people just 50 years ago.